A Practical Guide for Smaller Charities

 For smaller charities (the Code defines these as those with income under £1 million), expectations are lighter-touch.
 But “not required” shouldn’t mean “not worth doing.”
 A review, done properly, helps your board identify gaps in skills, address poor dynamics before they become problems, and demonstrate accountability to funders and stakeholders.

-A trustee — often the Chair, sometimes a particularly organised board member — takes it upon themselves to lead the review.
+A trustee — often the Chair, sometimes a particularly organised, or new, board member – takes it upon themselves to lead the review.
 They find a self-assessment questionnaire, usually from the Charity Commission or a governance body, and send it round to fellow trustees.
 Responses trickle in.
 A summary gets written up.
 It gets discussed at a board meeting.
 A few actions are noted.

 And then what?